raquentin/raquentin.github.io/content/posts/my-favorite-quotes-in-programming.md

 date: 2024-03-24
 ---

-> "A language that does not change the way you think about programming is now worth knowing" \
+> "A language that does not change the way you think about programming is not worth knowing" \
 > \- Alan Perlis

 > "A monad is just a monoid in the category of endofunctors." \